 CMOs have had a lot to contend with lately.
 Should we use AI?
 Is ChatGPT a good content creation tool?
-And what on earth is happening over at Twitter (X)?
+And what on Earth is happening over on Twitter (now known as X)?

 As a CMO you might be thinking, “Are UGC content creators replacing social media managers?
 Or should we be hiring UGC content creators to work alongside social media managers?”